This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Zucchini Noodles – A great way to add in more veggies!
 Zucchini noodles will be tender.
 Follow my instructions here for boiling zucchini noodles.

 - Spaghetti Squash – This veggie creates a lightly flavored noodle for ramen.
-The version for spaghetti squash ramen is in my Easy Keto Cookbook.
+The version for spaghetti squash ramen is in my Easy Keto Cookbook or make spaghetti squash in the oven.

 - Kelp Noodles – Kelp noodles are made from seaweed.
 They have a chewy texture and mild flavor, and work really well in Asian dishes like this keto ramen recipe.
 Rinse and add to broth for the last 5 minutes of simmering.